What Is Colorectal Cancer?

 Gastrointestinal stromal tumors (GISTs) start from specialized cells in the wall of the colon called the interstitial cells of Cajal.
 Some are non-cancerous (benign).
-These tumors can be found anywhere in the digestive tract, but it is unusual to find them in the colon.
+These tumors can be found anywhere in the digestive tract, but are not common in the colon.
 They are discussed in Gastrointestinal Stromal Tumor (GIST).

 Lymphomas are cancers of immune system cells that typically start in lymph nodes, but they can also start in the colon, rectum, or other organs.
 Information on lymphomas of the digestive system is included in Non-Hodgkin Lymphoma.

 Sarcomas can start in blood vessels, muscle layers, or other connective tissues in the wall of the colon and rectum.
 Sarcomas of the colon or rectum are rare.
-They are discussed in Sarcoma - Adult Soft Tissue Cancer.
+They are discussed in Soft Tissue Sarcoma.

 Last Medical Review: October 15, 2016 Last Revised: March 1, 2017